 Poor Start Position

 Without a good start position, you’ll find it tough to establish good rowing form.
-You’re only as strong as your weakest link, and a weak start will impact every stroke.
+You’re only as strong as your weakest link, and a weak start can impact every stroke.
 Refer to the setup steps above to learn the proper starting position for rowing.

 Not Reaching Full Extension